 On that note, Ganttic recently reached out to managers from around the world to share with us their scariest, most horrific, and truly spine-tingling stories involving their jobs.
 They shared stories of some of the worst project teams, most inept PMs, and the biggest misuses of company resources.

 So cozy up and settle in for some truly terrifying project management horror stories.
-And if you’re interested in more, check out our first part focused on resource planning and scheduling horror stories.
+And if you’re interested in more, check out our first part focused on scheduling nightmares.

 Answers were lightly edited for clarity.

 1. Frighteningly High Costs

 “It was one of the most costly decisions of the project, in man-hours and budget.“

 Lucas Robinson, CMO of Crediful shares how concentrating on “nice to have” features instead of “need to have,” can be costly.